-- To endorse the local Professional Learning master Plan, to revise and define professional learning policy, and to submit the Plan to the NH Department of Education as required for approval. - To plan, approve and publicize in-district professional learning activities. - To review data, surveys, HQT needs, school goals, initiatives and teacher needs in planning workshops, courses or training both on a school basis and on a district basis. - To plan, promote, communicate, and evaluate high quality professional learning for Pelham School District. - To communicate professional learning business to colleagues and to act as the conduit for Professional Learning business between the District office and the schools. - To act upon the recommendations of professional learning subcommittees and district-wide committees. - To train and orient new staff members to the Master Plan requirements, and technology processes used to request professional development approvals - To provide on-going evaluation to assess the effectiveness of the Master Plan and school or District sponsored professional learning.
+- To endorse the local Professional Development Master Plan, to revise and define professional learning policy, and to submit the Plan to the NH Department of Education as required for approval. - To plan, approve and publicize in-district professional learning activities. - To review data, surveys, school goals, initiatives and teacher needs in planning workshops, courses or training both on a school basis and on a district basis. - To plan, promote, communicate, and evaluate high quality professional learning for Pelham School District. - To communicate professional development information to colleagues and to act as the conduit for Professional Development information between the District office and the schools. - To act upon the recommendations of professional learning subcommittees and district-wide committees. - To train and orient new staff members to the Master Plan requirements, and technology processes used to request professional development approvals - To provide on-going evaluation to assess the effectiveness of the Master Plan and school or District sponsored professional learning.